Brexit The Movie

 Could you please tell me where immigrants were mentioned?

 By the bye.
 If they are an economic benefit, why is our bill going up?
 (The amount not being publicised til after the referendum, note) to help pay for the "immigrant CRISIS" (as widely reported).
 We have Polish language notices in the schools (and Polish language "Shoplifters Will Be Prosecuted" notices in the market).
-I have nothing but admiration for them, but the system that keeps our council estates full of people sitting on their buttocks while importing unskilled labour is bizarre, to say the least.
+I have nothing but admiration for them, but the system that keeps our council estates full of people sitting on their arses while importing unskilled labour is bizarre, to say the least.

 Any large company would not be allowed to operate without audited accounts cannot see why the EU should be an exception.